 Quality Checks

-To ensure the quality of each dataset, we have set in place some quality checks.
+Before data collection, each lab will provide evidence of timing accuracy in their setting using a photodiode/oscilloscope.
+Furthermore, to ensure the quality of each dataset, we have set in place some quality checks.
 First, only the datasets (from any replicating lab) whose signal-to-noise ratio (SNR) at the grand average N1 component (latency 150-230 ms after target onset, electrodes Fz, N=35 participants) from the target-only trials larger than 0 dB will be considered for the analysis.
 This quality check must be accomplished for both Studies 1 and 2.
 We will consider that the replication attempt failed if less than 3 out of the N replicating labs do not fulfil this quality check for Study 1 (Pavlov et al., 2021).

-Furthermore, only for Study 2, where stimulus onset will be jittered, we expect that phases at target onset will be randomly distributed when evaluated irrespective of the behavioural outcome.
+Furthermore, only for Study 2, where stimulus onset will be jittered, we expect that phases at target onset will be randomly distributed when sorted irrespective of the behavioural outcome.
 This will be tested through a Rayleigh test (Berens, 2009) for each participant and lab.
 For each replicating lab, the resulting p-values will be combined using a conservative method (Friston’s method, Friston et al., 1999).
 If the lab-combined p-value is above 0.02, the data of the replicating lab will be considered to fulfil the phase randomness at the onset quality check.

 Meta-Analysis